What is the weirdest thing you ever did for your dog?

 The difference between ground scoring and burying pee

-With her nose, Jasmine would push the material on top of her pee in order to cover it up.
+Jasmine would push the material on top of her pee with her nose to cover it up.
 Then she would sniff-check it and push some more on.
-She quite clearly didn’t want her pee to be found and inspected.
-To me, that was clearly a self-assessment, indicating that she considered her pee communicating weakness, a physical problem.
+Jasmine quite clearly didn’t want her pee to be found and inspected.
+A self-assessment indicated that she considered her pee communicating weakness a physical problem.

 This went on for quite a while.
-When the weather was warm, in the yard, Jasmine would push wood chips on top of it.
-In the winter, she would cover it with snow.
+When the weather was warm in the yard, Jasmine would push wood chips on top of it.
+Then, in the winter, she would cover it with snow.

 The ground is frozen